smartclock-app/Sekund/README.md

 A customizable full-screen clock display built with Tauri v2, React, and TypeScript, designed for always-on displays.

+> [!NOTE]
+> Unit tests and documentation have been AI-generated.
+Application code is hand-written.

 ## Features

 - 🕐 **Precision Timekeeping** - 12h/24h formats with customizable display